isomerpages/moe-fairfieldsec/_cca/Clubs and Societies/Christian Fellowship.md

 Students can choose to join us as a first or second CCA (if it does not clash with the other).
-There will be opportunity for you to serve as leaders and attain the highest level possible in the LEAPS 2.0 system. <br><br>
+There will be opportunity for you to serve as leaders and attain the highest level possible in the LEAPS 2.0 system.&nbsp;<br><br>

 <b>Our Activities</b><br>

-We meet once a week for a time of worship followed by an exhortation from the Bible before we break out into groups for prayer and fellowship.
+We meet once a week&nbsp;for a time of worship followed by an exhortation from the Bible before we break out into groups for prayer and fellowship.
 There will be sessions where we learn the basic foundations of scripture as well as discussion topics that are current and relevant to our youths today.
 Besides the weekly meetings, we hope to bless others by engaging in Community Involvement Projects and supporting school initiatives such as Fairfield Make Someone Smile (F.M.S.S.)
 Day.
-Members of CF will have ample opportunity to discover their talent and use it to serve others.   <br><br>
+Members of CF will have ample opportunity to discover their talent and use it to serve others.&nbsp;  <br><br>

 <b>Our Vision:</b><br>

-We aspire to form a community of believers who seek to follow Jesus Christ and to apply Kingdom values in our daily lives.   <br><br>
+We aspire to form a community of believers who seek to follow Jesus Christ and to apply Kingdom values in our daily lives.&nbsp;  <br><br>

 <b>Our Mission:</b><br>

-To be a community with a passion for all people.   <br><br>
+To be a community with a passion for all people.&nbsp;  <br><br>